 We also encourage the reading of poetry and borrowing of poetry books.

-Current texts being used in the classroom in EYFS and KS1 are Erg Spiders in Panda, Pattans Pumpkin in Elephant & The Dark in Giraffe.
-In KS2, books are as follows, Mouse, Wolf, Spider (Lion), Leon & Bob (Koala), Tom's Midnight Garden (Tiger) & The London Eye mysteries (Zebra).
+Current texts being used in the classroom in EYFS and KS1 are Enormous Turnip in Panda, The wild things in Elephant & The Robot and the bluebird in Giraffe.
+In KS2, books are as follows, Iron Man (Lion), Noah Barleywater runs away (Koala), The Viewer (Tiger) & Floodland (Zebra).

 We teach the skills of writing: spelling, grammar, punctuation, genres, through the use of good quality texts and wherever possible linked to topics studied in other areas of the curriculum such as Fairtrade, Volcanoes and Victorians.